Amice Calverley

 Amice Calverley (9 April 1896 – 10 April 1959) was an English-born Canadian Egyptologist who was instrumental to the recording and publication of the decoration in the temple of King Sethos I at Abydos.
 During and after World War II she engaged in humanitarian work, including in Crete where she nursed at the front and filmed the conflict.
 She then used her filming as publicity to seek assistance for those disabled as a result of the conflict.
-She is also a music composer, with many works in chamber music and orchestral music, such as the String Quartet in F minor and the Variations on a Harmonic Theme.
+She was also a music composer, with many works in chamber music and orchestral music, such as the String Quartet in F minor and the Variations on a Harmonic Theme.

 Early life

-Amice Mary Calverley was born in London on 9 April 1896.
+Amice Mary Calverley was born in London, England on 9 April 1896.
 Her family first moved to South Africa, then on to Canada.
 She studied music and earned some money from her needlework, before going to New York where she worked as a mannequin and dress-designer at Wanamaker's Store.
 After gaining a scholarship in 1922 to study at the Royal College of Music she returned to England.

 In 1926 she started to teach herself drawing for archaeology, during which process she upset a bottle of ink over an 'immemorial sherd' at the British Museum, and became involved with the Egyptian Exploration Society in 1927.